Robert1991/home_assistant_pyscript/README.md

 # Home assistant pyscript automations

-This repository comprises my homeassistant automations (https://www.home-assistant.io/) written with pyscript (https://hacs-pyscript.readthedocs.io).
+This repository comprises my [homeassistant](https://www.home-assistant.io/) automations written with [pyscript](https://hacs-pyscript.readthedocs.io).
 I use these automations on my own smart home server as well as the one I've running at my parents place.
+Both my smart homes run on a [minisforum](https://www.minisforum.com/) server based on a dockerized infrastructure.
+Checkout my repository [home assistant docker compose](https://github.com/Robert1991/homeassistant_docker_compose) to see the docker compose setup of my infrastructure.
 To use these automations, checkout this repository in your homeassistant conifguration directory and name it `pyscript`.
 Your pyscript configuration yaml file has to be placed outside the pyscript folder.
 Configure the following in your homeassistant configuration.yaml (e.g. you named your pyscript config yaml file 'pyscript_config.yaml'):

 ```yaml